YilangLiu/Go2Doc/readme.md

 > [!NOTE]
 > If encouter rrror when `pip3 install -e .`: ```bash Could not locate cyclonedds.
 Try to set CYCLONEDDS_HOME or CMAKE_PREFIX_PATH``` This error mentions that the cyclonedds path could not be found.
-Then try to following stpes:
+Then try the following steps:

 ```bash
 cd ~